Lostmyname/release_tagger/README.markdown

 It:

 1. Ensures the working directory is clean and up-to-date
-2. Ensures a non-master branch is not being released
-3. Bumps the requested version number (major, minor or patch)
+2. Bumps the requested version number (major, minor or patch)
-4. Creates a release commit noting changes since the last release
+3. Creates an annotated tag noting changes since the last release
-5. Tags the release commit
-6. Pushes the whole lot to the origin repo
+4. Pushes the whole lot to the origin repo

+The actual version of the software will be retrieved from our package repository in the cloud (packagecloud)
 That's all.
 Any other build steps are to be managed manually, or by CI watching for release tags in the origin repo.